PCOS (PMOS) Nutrition

 Every woman with PCOS has different priorities.
 Below are some of the specific concerns I regularly work with:

-PCOS sits at the intersection of endocrinology, metabolic medicine, reproductive health, and nutrition science.
-Having both medical training (MBBS) and a specialist postgraduate qualification in human nutrition (MSc) means I can interpret your blood results, understand how your medications interact with dietary recommendations, and communicate effectively with your GP, endocrinologist, or fertility specialist to ensure joined-up care.
+PCOS/PMOS sits at the intersection of hormonal health, metabolic wellbeing, and nutrition.
+Having both a medical background (MBBS) and a specialist postgraduate qualification in human nutrition (MSc) means I understand the broader health context of your condition and can communicate effectively with your GP, endocrinologist, or dietitian to ensure joined-up care.
+While interpreting blood results and prescribing clinical diets falls outside the nutritionist scope, my medical training helps me understand your situation and provide well-informed general nutrition guidance.

 As a Registered Nutritionist with the Association for Nutrition (AfN), I am bound by professional standards of evidence-based practice and continuing professional development.
 You can be confident that every recommendation I make is grounded in the best available scientific evidence, not trends or fads.